 We may also add badges from time to time as appropriate over the next few weeks...

-This virtual rally will take place from now until May 16, when the Legislative Session is over.
+This virtual rally will take place from now until May 18, or when the Legislative Session is over.

 Are we no longer doing the rally at the Capitol?
 No, We are just taking a year off.
 The capitol is one big construction zone and convenient parking is limited.
 In addition, weather is always a factor.
 We don't want to limit our voices to one day where other factors might play a role in attendance and participation.

 A lot of effort goes into the rally not only on our part but by other groups who staff exhibit tables and help manage the crowds.